digitalpicnic-org/Aquarium/README.md

 - Type of fish unit
 - Number of unit that spawn initially
 - Bound of box spawner with Field of view

+## Spawn Unit
+1. Units will be spawned after open the program
+2. The number of unit up to spawner initial unit
+3. Add a new unit manually or automatically by user or TCP Socket
+4. if number of unit reach to maximum, the oldest unit will be remove from aquarium a new one by using queue
+5. if unit not has time duration left, the unit will move out off aquarium

+## Display Ratio
+This aquarium for display ratio 7:2 or 1920 * 824